UCF Programming Team Advances to North America Championship

-UCF’s Programming Team has advanced to the North American championship round of the 2021 International Collegiate Programming Contest — and won’t have to travel far to get there.
+UCF’s Programming Team has advanced to the North America Championship round of the 2021 International Collegiate Programming Contest — and won’t have to travel far to get there.

 The ICPC, the oldest and most prestigious collegiate programming contest, will hold the planned in-person event for the first time at UCF on Aug.
 8-14.
 UCF Board of Trustees Chair Beverly Seay, has long been involved with ICPC and was instrumental in bringing the competition to campus.

-The university’s team won its regional and divisional titles to advance to the North American competition of the final 32 teams that will converge at UCF.
+The university’s team won its divisional title to advance to the North America Championship of the final 32 teams that will converge at UCF.
 More than 1,000 teams from the United States and Canada entered the international competition.

 Last year, the UCF team brought home third place at the event.